 milanocavi.com Listed by lockbit5 Ransomware Group

-On April 3, 2026, the ransomware group LockBit5 added milanocavi.com to its public leak site, confirming that it had exfiltrated internal files from Wineuropa, a web agency based in Arezzo, Italy, that provides web marketing, SEO services, and website development.
+On April 3, 2026, the ransomware group LockBit5 added milanocavi.com to its public leak site, claiming that it had exfiltrated internal files from Wineuropa, a web agency based in Arezzo, Italy, that provides web marketing, SEO services, and website development.

 Public reporting indicates the incident stems from a ransomware attack in which LockBit5 gained access to Wineuropa’s systems, copied sensitive internal documents, and later listed the domain on its leak page when the victim did not meet the group’s demands.
 The exact number of people whose information appears in the files remains unknown, but the data includes internal records that could contain client details, contracts, email addresses, and other business information handled by the agency.
 Available reporting describes the breach as part of LockBit5’s standard double-extortion tactic: encrypt systems, exfiltrate data, then threaten public release unless a ransom is paid by a set deadline.